Will 2022 Summer Intensives be held in person?

 What forms are required in order for my student to participate?

-Every student must submit a Medical Exam Form (completed by the student’s doctor), a copy of the front and back of their insurance card, and a signed Medical Care Waiver.
+Every student must submit a Medical Exam Form (completed by the student’s doctor), a copy of the front and back of their insurance card, proof of full vaccination against COVID-19, and a signed Medical Care Waiver.
 These forms can be downloaded during registration.
 All paperwork must be submitted prior to the start of the program.
-Students may not participate in class if any required paperwork, including proof of insurance, is missing.
+Students may not participate in class if any required paperwork, including proof of vaccination or insurance, is missing.

 All students (or their parent if under the age of 18) must also sign a COVID-19 waiver prior to the start of the program.